-Jane’s principle research interests focus broadly on improving the quality of life of people with diabetes and optimising their self-care.
-Her research includes developing, evaluating and enhancing provision of structured diabetes education; restoring impaired awareness of hypoglycaemia and preventing recurrent severe hypoglycaemia; expectations, experiences and optimisation of new diabetes treatments and technologies; the experience of social stigma related to diabetes; monitoring and reducing diabetes-related distress; investigating the needs of specific populations, e.g. young adults with type 2 diabetes, adolescents with type 1 diabetes, women with diabetes planning and during pregnancy.
+Jane leads a large and varied program of research in Australia, with continuing collaborative projects in the UK and Denmark, through which she aims to improve the quality of life and self-care of people with diabetes, and encourage healthcare professionals to better understand the impact of diabetes and its treatment from the individual’s perspective.
+Her principle research interests focus on developing, evaluating and enhancing provision of structured diabetes education; restoring awareness of hypoglycaemia and preventing recurrent severe hypoglycaemia; expectations, experiences and optimisation of new diabetes treatments and technologies; the experience of social stigma related to diabetes; monitoring and reducing diabetes-related distress; investigating the needs of specific populations, e.g. young adults with type 2 diabetes, adolescents with type 1 diabetes, women with diabetes planning and during pregnancy.
 Jane is widely regarded as an authority on the development, use and interpretation of measures of psychological processes and outcomes in diabetes, also known as patient-reported outcomes (PROs).

 T:+61 (0)3 5227 8415